Nattie29/Capstone/README.md

 •Number of deaths by cause year 2015 – 2019 from WHO

-Data dictionary is provided in separated document.
+The data dictionary is provided in a separate document.

 ### Next step